jechol/daybit-api-docs/source/includes/_pydaybit.md

 `num_canceled_orders` | Number of successfully canceled orders.

 <aside class="notice">
  Backend server is expecting the orders in CSV format (ex, "1,2,3").
-However you can use array of integer if you are using Pydaybit.
+However you should use array of integer if you are using Pydaybit.
  </aside>